AnyChart/docs.anychart.com/Basic_Charts/Polar_Plot/Overview.md

 To learn about axes in general, see the [Axes and Grids](../../Axes_and_Grids) section.

-In the case of polar charts, it is often necessary to configure the stroke of the X and Y axes.
-Use he {api:anychart.core.axes.Radar#stroke}stroke(){api} method:
+If you want to configure the stroke of the X and Y axes, use the {api:anychart.core.axes.Radar#stroke}stroke(){api} method:

 ```
 // configure the appearance of the Y-Axis